Good Score in MCAT

 Thus, it could be said that there is, perhaps, no uniform score across Medical schools.
 The best way is to scan the accepted average scores across a number of years and determine what a good score is for the individual school you are considering.
 For instance, according to 2008-2009 edition of the Medical School Admission Requirements book by AAMC, the University of Chicago, Pritzker had an average accepted test score of 11.7P while the Washington University School of Medicine had a higher average accepted score of 12.3Q and Harvard Medical School had that of 11.7R.

-Preparing for an MCAT Good Score
+Preparing for Good Score in MCAT

 Though it is difficult to point out a single universally accepted good score, anything below 24 is often considered not good enough to get admissions.
 According to Princeton Review recommendations, a competitive score would be to achieve individual numbers in the range of 10s and 11s in the Physical Sciences, Biological Sciences, and Verbal Reasoning sections of the exam, while the top Medical schools would require scores in the range of 12+ for all these sections.
 And there is no single solution to achieving a good score.

 Professional programs like that offered by Kaplan, Princeton Review, etc. might be good, to give a formal structure for the preparations.
 However, many still prefer to prepare for the test on their own.
 A good score need not be dependent on whether you study on your own or by attending a formal program, but rather on a number of important factors like how well you prepare and how much you practice.
 Along with systematic study and regular practice, you also need to have a thorough understanding of the subjects tested at the undergraduate level.
 It should also be noted that all sections of the exam are important and should be given due stress while you prepare.
 You also need to have a clear understanding of everything about the exam-starting from exam dates to types of questions, so that you can prepare in advance and well enough.